Who typically has a breast reduction?

 The scars from the surgery can differ depending on how much excess skin and breast tissue are removed.
-There is always a scar around the areolar (because the size of the areolar is almost always reduced as part of a breast reduction) and a scar running from the areolar to the crease under the breast (this is often called a lollipop scar).
+There is always a scar around the areola (because the size of the areola is usually reduced as part of a breast reduction) and a scar running from the areola to the crease under the breast (this is often called a lollipop scar).
 In many patients who have larger breast reductions or have a lot of spare skin on their breasts, it is usually necessary to add an additional scar that runs in the crease under the breast (this is called an inverted ‘t’ scar or ‘anchor scar’).
-Surgical drains are usually placed into each breast at the end of the procedure to help suck the tissues together and also to drain any blood or inflammatory fluid that may otherwise accumulate within the breast.
-The drains are generally removed before patients go home.
-Patients are given a support garment to wear for 6 weeks following the surgery in order to protect the breasts as they heal.
+The scarring from the procedure generally settles very well and is pale and thin.
+Young patients and those with Afro-caribbean ancestry have a greater risk of thickened, raised, red scars called hypertrophic or keloid scars.

 In some rare cases, patients who have very fatty breasts (typically the elderly) may be suitable for breast reduction using liposuction where fat is sucked out of the breasts to reduce their size.
-This avoids the typical scarring of the more commonly performed breast reduction procedures but is limited in that no skin is removed and the breasts themselves are therefore not lifted the same degree as when skin is removed.
+This avoids the typical scarring of the more commonly performed breast reduction procedures but is limited in that no skin is removed and the breasts themselves are therefore not lifted to the same degree as when skin is removed.

 Recovery after breast reduction

 People heal at different rates with the young and fit usually healing faster than the elderly or those with other medical problems.
-It typically takes approximately two weeks to fully heal from breast reduction surgery and we therefore generally recommend taking two weeks off work as a minimum to allow time to heal from surgery.
+It typically takes approximately two weeks to fully heal from surgery and we therefore generally recommend taking two weeks off work as a minimum to allow time to heal from surgery.
 Patients are advised to avoid strenuous exercise or heavy lifting for 6 weeks following surgery.read more

-Breast reduction – frequently asked questions
+Breast reduction – frequently asked questions (FAQ)

-Mr Morritt answers a number of frequently asked questions about breast reduction surgery on the Claremont Private Hospital, Sheffield website.
-Read more.
+Mr Morritt answers a number of frequently asked questions about breast reduction surgery on the Claremont Private Hospital (Sheffield) website – Read more.

 Can I breastfeed after breast reduction surgery?read more